 The number of different nucleation sites is dependent on the shape and size of grains in the matrix.
+Grain size is the "diameter" of a grain.
 Choose one of the following from the list.

 - Bulk, Grain boundaries, Grain edges, Grain corners, or Dislocations. - For Grain boundaries, Grain edges and Grain corners, enter the Wetting angle (0-90) in addition to the matrix settings.
 Wetting angle defines the deviation from spherical shape (or dihedral angle).